kbzowski/agh-bpp-stats/README.md

 Uses selenium and chromedriver in headless mode for some strange reason.
 It can be easly replaced by BeautifulSoup and request if you want :)

-Requires Python 3 and Windows (for Linux you need to replace chromedriver)
+Requires Python 3 and Windows (for Linux you need to replace chromedriver for appropriate version)

 ## Install

-1. Install Python 3
+1. Install Python 3 (if you don't have it already)
-2. Install pipenv: `pip install pipenv`
+2. Install pipenv (if you don't have it already): `pip install pipenv`
 3. Install dependencies: `set PIPENV_VENV_IN_PROJECT=true && pipenv install`
 4. Start shell: `pipenv shell`
 5. Run script: `python main.py`